rickbarrette/redmine_qbo/README.md

 ## The Install

-1. To install, clone this repo into your plugin folder
+1. To install, clone this repo into your plugin folder & checkout a tagged version

   `git clone git@github.com:rickbarrette/redmine_qbo.git`

   then

   `git checkout <tag>`

 2. Migrate your database